David Longoria: Singles

-In September 2012 Longoria released an instrumental dance pop single titled "Zoon Baloomba" which was remixed by popular remixers including Ralphi Rosario, Majik Boys, DJ Yannis, European music producer and remixer DJ Mental Blue and others.
+In September 2012, Longoria released an instrumental dance pop single titled "Zoon Baloomba", which was remixed Ralphi Rosario, Majik Boys, DJ Yannis, DJ Mental Blue and others.
 Zoon Baloomba entered the US Billboard Dance Music Chart at No. 50 on October 6, 2012.
 When it debuted it became the first recording on this chart by a trumpeter since Herb Alpert charted his instrumental single "Rise" in 1979.
-"Zoon Baloomba" climbed the Billboard chart for the following eight weeks, reaching No. 21 on November 18, 2012.
+The song reached No. 21 on November 18, 2012.

-In October 2018 Longoria released a dance song featuring Dallas Lovato called Playground which debuted on the US Billboard "Hot Dance Club Play" chart on October 13.
+In October 2018, Longoria released a dance song featuring Dallas Lovato called "Playground", which debuted on the US Billboard "Hot Dance Club Play" chart on October 13.